After Falwell's Departure, Liberty Students Worry About Their School And Their Faith

 Even so, Nary worries about what Falwell's behavior, and vocal support for Trump, will mean for Liberty graduates.

-"If someone graduates Liberty University and they're going out to an employer and they don't want to hire them because of Jerry Falwell, Jr.'s antics," Nary said.
-"I would hate that to be associated with someone's character, because they might have had 50 million other reasons they went to Liberty."
+"If someone graduates [from] Liberty University and they're going out to an employer and they don't want to hire them because of Jerry Falwell Jr.'s antics," Nary said, "I would hate that to be associated with someone's character, because they might have had 50 million other reasons they went to Liberty."

 As the son of a faculty member at Liberty, Isaac Liu has lived in the Lynchburg area since high school.
 He's now a junior there studying mechanical engineering.